-Experiment 2 replicated effect of self-control conflict in movement execution without presentation of emotional faces in the target areas and without feedback of ascending/descending tones.
+Experiment 2 replicated the effect of self-control conflict in movement execution without presentation of emotional faces in the target areas and without feedback of ascending/ descending tones.
 This finding rules out an alternative explanation in terms of a bias processing of emotional stimuli.
-In addition it eliminates a potential confound with the affective quality of the sounds (see Horstmann, 2010).
+In addition, it eliminates a potential confound with the affective quality of the sounds (see Horstmann, 2010).
 Instead, the results support the idea that the movement trajectories were influenced by motivational impulses to approach rewards (win) and/or avoid punishments (loss).

-Please note that, unexpectedly, MAD and AUC were in general larger in Experiment 2 in comparison to Experiment 1.
-Yet, this between experiment differences did not affect the crucial within manipulation of trial type because in both conflict conditions win and loss trials affected both measures similarly.
+Please note that, unexpectedly, MAD and AUC were, in general, larger in Experiment 2 than in Experiment 1.
+Yet these between-experiment differences did not affect the crucial within manipulation of trial type, because in both conflict conditions, win and loss trials affected both measures similarly.

-General Discussion
+General discussion

 This study examined an influence of self-control conflicts on action execution.
-To reveal the process of dynamic competition between goal-directed actions and temptations in movement execution, we recorded continuous mouse trajectories towards small rewards (point win) and punishments (loss of points).
-Two experiments provided clear evidence that the movement trajectories were deflected more when approaching punishments than when approaching rewards, indicating a self-regulatory conflict when pursuing an unattractive goal.
+To reveal the process of dynamic competition between goal-directed actions and temptations in movement execution, we recorded continuous mouse trajectories toward small rewards (point win) and punishments (loss of points).
+Two experiments provided clear evidence that the movement trajectories were deflected more when punishments were approached than when rewards were approached, indicating a self-regulatory conflict when an unattractive goal was pursued.

-The present findings fit well with the general idea of two motivational systems of approach and avoidance that automatically direct behavior towards rewards and away from punishments (Eder, Elliot, & Harmon-Jones, 2013).
-In the present research, both motivations may have contributed to the observed effects, inducing different types of self-regulatory conflict in the loss trials: (1) A conflict between an automatic impulse to avoid the loss target and the intention to avoid an even greater loss by moving the manikin to this target (avoidance-avoidance conflict).
-(2) A conflict between an automatic impulse to approach the win target and the intention to move the manikin to the loss target in line with the task instructions (approach-avoidance conflict).
+The present findings fit well with the general idea of two motivational systems of approach and avoidance that automatically direct behavior toward rewards and away from punishments (Eder, Elliot, & Harmon-Jones, 2013).
+In the present research, both motivations may have contributed to the observed effects, inducing different types of selfregulatory conflict on the loss trials: (1) a conflict between an automatic impulse to avoid the loss target and the intention to avoid an even greater loss by moving the manikin to this target (avoidance-avoidance conflict) and (2) a conflict between an automatic impulse to approach the win target and the intention to move the manikin to the loss target in line with the task instructions (approach-avoidance conflict).
 Furthermore, it is possible that approach and avoidance tendencies affected the movement trajectory simultaneously.
-Further research is necessary whether the deflection in the movement trajectories in the loss trials was caused by an approach tendency, an avoidance tendency, or by a synergy of both motivations.
+Further research is necessary to determine whether the deflection in the movement trajectories on the loss trials was caused by an approach tendency, an avoidance tendency, or by a synergy of both motivations.

-Theories of self-control are typically concerned with decision making processes and behavior is typically analyzed in terms of the achieved results (e.g., Friese & Hofmann, 2009).

-The means by which these goals are achieved (i.e., action execution) is, however, often overlooked.
-By quantifying action dynamics, we were able to demonstrate a self-control conflict not only in reaction times and error rates but also in the execution of a movement.
-Thus, a tug-of-war between antagonistic action tendencies appears to leak into action execution - a finding that is in line with dynamical action models that assume a constant accumulation of information and ongoing decision process until the behavior is terminated (Spivey, 2008).
+Theories of self-control are typically concerned with decision-making processes, and behavior is typically analyzed in terms of the achieved results (e.g., Friese & Hofmann, 2009).
+The means by which these goals are achieved (i.e., action execution) are, however, often overlooked.
+By quantifying action dynamics, we were able to demonstrate a self-control conflict not only in RTs and error rates, but also in the execution of a movement.
+Thus, a tug-of-war between antagonistic action tendencies appears to leak into action execution-a finding that is in line with dynamic action models that assume a constant accumulation of information and ongoing decision process until the behavior is terminated (Spivey, 2008).

 Perhaps it is also interesting to interpret the present results from the reverse side.
-Not only does conflict affect movement execution, but conversely, the observation of movement execution might reveal something about the actor's conflicts.
+Not only does conflict affect movement execution, but also, conversely, the observation of movement execution might reveal something about the actor's conflicts.
 In human-machine interaction, for example, it is of increasing importance to understand the user's states and intentions.
-Carefully analyzing how a user moves a computer mouse (e.g., between potential buttons in a menu screen) might reveal something about his hidden interests and intentions that the mere recording of button clicks (i.e., choices) cannot reveal.
+Carefully analyzing how a user moves a computer mouse (e.g., between potential buttons on a menu screen) might reveal something about his hidden interests and intentions that the mere recording of button clicks (i.e., choices) cannot reveal.